 “In the last year alone, WCRF has funded several exciting research projects looking into the role of physical activity in cancer prevention and cancer survival, as well as the cancer risk of obesity.”

-The organization’s research has shown that “Having more body fat around your waist is more dangerous for women than it is for men, when it comes to [the] risk of developing colorectal cancer.”
+The organization’s research has shown that “Having more body fat around your waist is

 The WCRF has also found that “Doing light-intensity physical activity was associated with [a] better quality of life and less fatigue in colorectal cancer survivors 2 years posttreatment and that being active can reduce the risk of prostate cancer.”